0ad-matters/gh-action-build-pyromod/README.md

 ## Usage

-This action requires that the root directory of your mod is in your repository root (i.e., your 'mod.json' is located in the repository root).
+If your mod is not in the root directory of your repository, you can add the 'directory' argument (see option table below) after 'with:' to specify the relative path.

 The example shown below has two separate jobs: